SixSq/old.sixsq.github.com/_posts/nuvlabox/4000-01-01-product-nuvlabox-pricing.md

 <h1>Pricing</h1>

-We will soon accept pre-orders for the NuvlaBox.
-Once we have confirmation if the delivery schedule from our fanufacturing, you will be able to place a pre-order.
+We are now accepting pre-orders for the NuvlaBox.
 From the moment of the pre-order, we will commit to a delivery date.
 Stay tuned and thank you for you interest in this novel and exciting new product.

 <div id="pricing-table" class="clear" style="margin-left: 340px; margin-right: 340px;">
     <div class="plan">